DataTalksClub/data-engineering-zoomcamp/07-streaming/extras/README.md

 ## pyflink/

-The 2025 PyFlink workshop by Irem Erturk.
+The 2025 PyFlink workshop by Irem Erturk (the 2026 workshop with Zach Wilson is a separate one).
 Uses Apache Flink 1.x with a Makefile-based workflow, PostgreSQL sink, and Docker Compose setup.
-This has been superseded by the [2026 workshop](../workshop/) which uses Flink 2.2, uv, and a step-by-step README.
+The [2026 workshop](../workshop/) uses Flink 2.2, uv, and a step-by-step README.

 ## ksqldb/